j-burlison/red-rising-dnd-one-shot/README.md

 ## Deploying to GitHub Pages

-1. Push this repo to GitHub (see below) — make sure you've changed the password in `shared/dm-gate.js` first.
+1. Push this repo to GitHub (see below)
 2. On the repo's GitHub page: **Settings → Pages**.
 3. Under **Build and deployment**, set **Source** to "Deploy from a branch."